Homegrown Music Festival (Duluth)

 The Homegrown Music Festival is Duluth, Minnesota's annual showcase of local music from the Arrowhead region, which includes Minnesota's Iron Range and communities on the north and south shores of Lake Superior.
-The event has grown from featuring 10 local acts in 1999 to roughly 200 in recent years.
 It happens every year during the first week of May.
-The 25th annual Homegrown is scheduled for April 30 to May 7, 2023.
+The 27th annual Homegrown is scheduled for April 27 to May 4, 2025.

+The event grew from featuring 10 local acts in 1999 to a peak of 200 in 2015.
+The 2025 festival is expected to include roughly 160 acts.

-Notable acts that have performed in the festival include: Low, Trampled by Turtles, Charlie Parr, Retribution Gospel Choir, Gaelynn Lea, the Keep Aways, the Black Eyed Snakes and Haley Bonar.
+Notable acts that have performed in the festival include: Low, Trampled by Turtles, Charlie Parr, Retribution Gospel Choir, Gaelynn Lea, the Keep Aways, the Black Eyed Snakes, Misisipi Mike Wolf and Haley Bonar.

-The event was originally a for-profit venture, but became a nonprofit in 2006.
-Melissa La Tour is the festival director.
+The event was originally a for-profit venture but became a nonprofit in 2006.
+Cory Jezierski and Dereck Murphy-Williams are co-directors of the festival.

 Pre-history

 Duluthian Scott Lunt, known as "DJ Starfire" or simply "Starfire," became a prominent figure in the Duluth music scene in 1997 when he founded Random Radio, an unlicensed low-power station.
 With about 40 friends volunteering to broadcast shows from his basement in Duluth's East Hillside neighborhood, Lunt became well acquainted with Duluth musicians and traveling musicians, who would perform live on random broadcasts.
 Lunt made a connection with the NorShor Theatre when it hosted a CD release party assisted by Rick Boo, NorShor manager and local music promoter.

 For Lunt's 30th birthday, he invited five acts to play at a private party at Lafayette Square in Duluth's Park Point neighborhood.
 One of those bands was his own, Father Hennepin, performing for the first time.
 That event is considered the precursor of the Homegrown Music Festival.